Wooden Privacy Fence

 Digging Post Holes for a Wooden Privacy Fence

-Note: Before digging a single post hole, call 811 (in the US) to have an official come out to your project site and locate any underground utility lines.
-It might take them a few days to complete their work, so make sure you include that in your schedule.
-Locating underground utilities is a very important step that must not be left out!
+Before digging a single post hole, call 811 (in the US) to have officials mark the ground on your property for underground utilities.
+It might take them a few days to complete their work.
+Make sure you build that time into your schedule.
+Knowing the location of your underground utility lines is very important!

-As mentioned earlier, the post-hole digging phase is the most difficult part of building a wooden privacy fence.
-My soil conditions could be classified as medium-hard.
+As mentioned earlier, the post-hole digging phase is the hard part of building a wooden privacy fence.
+My soil conditions were medium-hard.
 The ground was about 70% dirt and 30% rock.
-Most of the rocks I ran into were about the size of tennis balls or smaller, but in two or three of the 13 holes, some were as big as footballs.
-Below is a list of essential post hole digging tools:
+Most of the stones I ran into were about the size of tennis balls or smaller, but in two or three of the 13 holes, some were as big as footballs.
+Below is a list of essential post-hole digging tools:

 Replacing a Privacy Fence